-• Said he agreed with Com.
-Lee and Vice Chair Gong; it is the original intent of the city amendment; it is more accurate and may prevent some future problems with public nuisance.
+- Said he agreed with Com.
+Lee and Vice Chair Gong; it is the original intent of the city amendment; it is more accurate and may prevent some future problems with public nuisance. - MOTION: Motion by Vice Chair Gong, second by Com.
+Sun, and unanimously carried 5-0-0, to approve Application MCA-2016-03 with the following amendments: Section 8.07.030, Subsection C2, any abandoned or misused ... (suggest language we were suggesting: any apiaries abandoned by beekeepers or disused apiaries" (and keep same language after that) grammatical correction to your suggestion.

-MOTION: Motion by Vice Chair Gong, second by Com.
-Sun, and unanimously carried 5-0-0, to approve Application MCA-2016-03 with the following amendments: Section 8.07.030, Subsection C2, "Any apiaries abandoned by beekeepers or disused apiaries..." and Strike in Section 8.07.040, Nuisance, "or when an apiary's bees swarm and/or abscond" and the rest to read as is.
+Strike in Section 8.07.040 Nuisance ... "or when an apiary's bees swarm and/or abscond"